usmcamp0811/dotfiles/packages/check-vault-paths/README.md

-# Vault Path Checker
+# **Vault Path Checker**

-If you try to run this flake and are don't have Vault setup with the correct KV engines the flake might take a long time to fail and it might not be super clear what is wrong.
-I made this so that you can just quickly check the table this package outputs to see if you missed any `vault-path`.
-This is still very much a work in progress.
-It currently requires you to run it from the root of the Flake.
+**Overview:**
+The Vault Path Checker is a diagnostic tool designed for the Nix Flake ecosystem.
+If you're working with Vault and encounter long delays or unclear error messages, this tool helps you quickly inspect whether you've configured the correct KV engines.
+By producing an insightful table output, you can instantly identify any missing `vault-path`.

+**Usage:**

 ```bash
 nix build .\#check-vault-paths
 ./result/bin/check-vault-paths
 ```

-This should output a table that looks like this:
+The expected output table format:

 ```
 +-----------------------------------------+------+---------+---------+-----------------+----------+--------+------+--------+------+